drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   uris = ['gs://bigquery-demo-bucket/ticket-sales/venues.csv']);
 ```

-12. When the code completes, look in the results pane to ensure all the LOAD statements worked.
+12. When the code completes, review the results pane to ensure all the LOAD statements worked as expected.

 ![Load Results](img/load-results.png)

-13. Run the following query just as a test.
-This just shows events by category.
+13. Run the following query as a test.
+This shows events by category.

 ```
 SELECT